Effects of the Covid-19 Pandemic on Different Sectors in Turkey

 Categories Positively Affected by the Covid-19 Pandemic

-Those with Interaction Rates Increasing by Over 50%
+Those with Interaction Rates Increasing by More Than 50%

 Distance Education – Work

-The distance education and work category stood out with a 15-fold growth compared to other categories examined in the study on the effects of the Covid-19 pandemic on various sectors in Turkey.
-It was observed that the fastest development occurred in the Ministry of Education's distance education system, EBA.
-In this category, increases slowed down in the third week of March, but it is expected to continue in the following times.
+The distance education and work category stood out with a 15-fold growth, clearly differentiating itself from other categories examined in the study on the effects of the Covid-19 pandemic on different sectors in Turkey.
+It was observed that the fastest development occurred in the Ministry of National Education's distance education system, EBA.
+Increases in this category slowed down in the third week of March, but it is expected to continue in the following periods.

 National Supermarket Chains

-National supermarkets that invested in digitalization, had experience in e-commerce, and had a strong infrastructure in logistics and home delivery experienced nearly a 2-fold increase in interaction during the pandemic.
-Many consumers who complied with the "Stay Home Turkey" call turned to online grocery shopping.
+National supermarkets that invested in digitalization, had experience in e-commerce, and possessed strong infrastructure in logistics and home delivery experienced nearly a twofold increase in interactions during the pandemic.
+Many consumers adhered to the call to "Stay Home Turkey" and turned to online grocery shopping.

 Supportive Health Products

 Demand for health products such as herbal products, vitamins, and honey began to rise at the beginning of March and continued to increase in the last weeks of the month.
-It is anticipated that the rate of increase in this category will decrease over time.
+It is anticipated that the rate of increase in this category will slow down over time.

 Hobby Sites

-Consumers who spent more time at home during the pandemic showed intense interest in sites producing content on topics such as handicrafts and knitting.
+Consumers who spent more time at home during the pandemic showed intense interest in sites that produced content on topics such as handicrafts and knitting.

 Those with Interaction Rates Increasing Between 30% – 50%